JuriKolcak/overlay-graphs/README.md

 mod -f substrate.py
 ```

-The script produces both an `substrate_rules.json` file with all the substrate rules, as well as an visual output `summary/summary.pdf` with all the substrate rules.
+The script produces both a `substrate_rules.json` file with all the substrate rules, as well as a visual output `summary/summary.pdf` depicting all the rules.
 Please note that the production of the visual summary can be relatively slow in case hundreds of overlay graphs are being processed.
 Allowing the process to run in parallel by adding `-j [number of threads]` option may help.